1234quan1234/CSTTNT_DA1/README.md

 ```

 This will:
-- Run FA on Sphere and Rastrigin functions
+- Run FA on Rastrigin function (continuous multimodal)
-- Run FA on TSP
+- Run FA on Knapsack problem (discrete)
-- Compare FA with SA, HC, and GA
+- Compare FA with SA, HC, and GA on both problems
 - Perform parameter sensitivity analysis
 - Generate visualization plots in `results/` folder